API Reference

 WhatsThePoint.import_surface — Function

-import_surface(filepath::String)Load a surface mesh from a file (STL, OBJ, or any format supported by GeoIO.jl).
+import_surface(filepath, unit::Unitful.Units)Load a surface mesh from a file (STL, OBJ, or any format supported by GeoIO.jl).
 Returns a tuple of (points, normals, areas, mesh) where points are face centers.
+Coordinates are reinterpreted in unit (see import_mesh); areas therefore carry unit^2.

 FileIO.save — Function

-save(filename::String, cloud::PointCloud)Save a point cloud to a file using FileIO.jl serialization.
+save(filename::String, cloud::PointCloud; format=:jld2)Save a point cloud to a file.

 WhatsThePoint.AbstractOctree — Type